To Kill A Mockingbird at Lowry

 Book now

 Aaron Sorkin’s riveting, award-winning stage adaptation of To Kill A Mockingbird became a Broadway and West End sensation with star-studded, sell-out seasons on both sides of the Atlantic.
-Now, this thrilling production calls at Lowry as part of a national tour.
+Now, this thrilling production calls at Lowry as part of its very first UK & Ireland tour.

 Set in 1934 Alabama, Harper Lee’s Pulitzer Prize-winning novel tells the story of Atticus Finch, a small-town lawyer who encourages kindness and empathy in his children but is pushed to the limits of these qualities when he takes on the case of a Black man accused of raping a white woman.
 Inspired by Lee’s own childhood, the book has sold more than 45 million copies worldwide and remains one of the most celebrated works of 20th-century literature.